spsforks/QB64-Wiki/&H.md

 ## Example(s)

-*Example 1:* The maximum octal values of decimal value -1 in each numerical type are:
+The maximum octal values of decimal value -1 in each numerical type are:

 ```vb
 c&& = -1: d& = -1: e% = -1: f%% = -1